The Once and Future King

 The Once and Future King is a collection of fantasy novels by T. H. White about the legend of King Arthur.
 It is loosely based upon the 1485 work Le Morte d'Arthur by Sir Thomas Malory.
-It was first published in 1958 as a collection of shorter novels published from 1938 to 1940, with some new or amended material.
+It was first published in 1958 as a collection of shorter novels that were published from 1938 to 1940, with some new or amended material.
 The title refers to a legend that Arthur will one day return as king.

-Summary

-Most of the book takes place in Gramarye, the name that White gives to Britain, and chronicles the youth and education of King Arthur, his rule as a king, and the romance between Sir Lancelot and Queen Guinevere.
-Arthur is supposed to have lived in the 5th and 6th centuries, but the book is set around the 14th century.
-Arthur is portrayed as an Anglo-Norman rather than a Briton; White refers to the actual monarchs of that period as "mythical".
-The book ends immediately before Arthur's final battle against his illegitimate son Mordred.
-White acknowledged that his book's source material is loosely derived from Le Morte d'Arthur, although he reinterprets the events of that story from the perspective of a world recovering from World War II.

-The book is divided into four parts: